-\cite{fo} gives a similar formula in the discretization approach to pathwise stochastic integration.\\ For that purpose, let $\Y$ (resp. $\X$) be a $B^{\ast}$-valued strongly measurable with locally bounded paths (resp. $B$-valued continuous) process, $B$ denoting a separable Banach space, we define a real valued forward-type integral $\int_{0}^{t} \prescript{}{B^{\ast} }{\langle}Y, d^{-}X\rangle_{B}$, see Definition \ref{def integ fwd}.
+\cite{fo} gives a similar formula in the discretization approach instead regularization.\\ For that purpose, let $\Y$ (resp. $\X$) be a $B^{\ast}$-valued strongly measurable with a.s. bounded paths (resp. $B$-valued continuous) process, $B$ denoting a separable Banach space; we define a real valued forward-type integral $\int_{0}^{t} \prescript{}{B^{\ast} }{\langle}Y, d^{-}X\rangle_{B}$, see Definition \ref{def integ fwd}.
 We emphasize that Theorem \ref{thm ITONOM} constitutes a generalization of the It\^o formula in \cite{mp}, section 3.7, (see also \cite{dincuvisi}) for two reasons.
-First, taking $\chi=(B\hat{\otimes}_{\pi}B)^{\ast}$, i.e. the full space, the integrator processes $\X$ that we consider is more general than those in the class considered in \cite{mp} or \cite{dincuvisi}.
-The second more important reason is the use of space $\chi$ which gives a supplementary degree of freedom.\\ In the last section \ref{Sec6}, we introduce two applications of our infinite dimensional stochastic calculus.
+First, taking $\chi=(B\hat{\otimes}_{\pi}B)^{\ast}$, i.e. the full space, the integrator processes $\X$ that we consider are more general than those in the class considered in \cite{mp} or \cite{dincuvisi}.
+The second, more important reason, is the use of a space $\chi$ which gives a supplementary degree of freedom.\\ In the final Section \ref{Sec6}, we introduce two applications of our infinite dimensional stochastic calculus.
 That section concentrates on window processes, which first motivated our general construction.
 In Section \ref{6.1} we discuss an application of the It\^o formula to anticipating calculus in a framework for which Malliavin calculus cannot be used necessarily.
-In Section \ref{SIDPDE}, we discuss the application to a representation result of \emph{type Clark-Ocone} for not necessarily semimartingales with finite quadratic variation, including zero quadratic variation.
-Let $X$ be a continuous stochastic process with finite quadratic variation $[X]_t=\sigma^2 t, \sigma \ge 0$.
-Our It\^o formula is one basic ingredient to prove a Clark-Ocone result for path dependent real random variables of the type $h:=H(X_{T}(\cdot))$ with $H:C([-T,0])\longrightarrow \R$.
+In Section \ref{SIDPDE}, we discuss the application to a representation result of \emph{Clark-Ocone type} for not necessarily semimartingales with finite quadratic variation, including zero quadratic variation.
+Let $X$ be a continuous stochastic process with quadratic variation $[X]_t=\sigma^2 t, \sigma \ge 0$.
+Our It\^o formula is one basic ingredient to prove a Clark-Ocone type result for path dependent real random variables of the type $h:=H(X_{T}(\cdot))$ with $H:C([-T,0])\longrightarrow \R$.
 We are interested in natural sufficient conditions to decompose $h$ into the sum of a real number $H_{0}$ and a forward integral $\int_0^T \xi_t d^-X_t$.
-Suppose that $u\in C^{1,2}\left([0,T]\times C([-T,0]) \right)$ is a solution of an infinite dimensional partial differential equation (PDE) of the type
+Suppose that $u\in C^{1,2}\left([0,T[\times C([-T,0]) \right)$ is a solution of an infinite dimensional partial differential equation (PDE) of the type

 where $ \1_{D_t} (x,y):=\left\{